- HOME

 James M. Barrie

-I hope you will find this a convenient way to communicate and consult with me regarding non-urgent matters.
 As your primary care physician, I am the doctor with whom you will probably spend the most time and whose style and philosophy will help guide your overall health care choices and medical treatments.
 This is the reason it's important to find someone you are comfortable with personally, and whose experience, education and training make you feel confident.
 When choosing a PCP you will want to make sure that they have a broad knowledge of medicine and the resources to recommend specialists when needed.
 Make sure the doctor you have chosen, encourages you to ask questions, explains things clearly and treats you with respect.
 I sincerely hope I am functioning as that doctor and am meeting your needs.

 I graduated from the University of Cape Town Medical School, South Africa in 1973 and completed my internship at Groote Schuur Hospital, the site of the world's first heart transplant.